MicrosoftDocs/azure-databases-docs/articles/cosmos-db/visual-studio-code-extension.md

 - **Table View**: Quickly scan through data and drill down into nested data with just a double-click.

 ## Mongo Shell Integration

-Need the command line?
-You’re covered:
+Command-line functionality is available:
-- **Launch `mongosh`**: Run advanced commands directly from VS Code.
+- **Launch `mongosh`**: Execute advanced MongoDB commands directly from Visual Studio Code.

-> [!NOTE]
+> [!Note]
-> We dont ship Mongo shell with the extension, you would have to install `mongosh` and sync it manually.
+>The MongoDB shell (`mongosh`) is not included with the extension.
+It must be installed separately and configured manually.

 ## Cluster Management at Your Fingertips
 Stay on top of your resources: